scott-ca/mykros_assist/README.md

 Below is a breakdown what each parameter is used for.

 **output_widget:** This is used if you need to display any output to the user.
 This would also be needed if you have any required entities that require prompting from the user should they not be included in the original user input.
+The output_widget also has an optional parameter called bypass_translation that when set to true, which will ensure that the output isn't translated by translation component should you need to make sure it isn't altered.
+This only impacts what is displayed to the user, not what is processed your custom action.

 **entities:** The entities extracted from the user input.